hyakuhei/OSSG-Security-Practices/pipes_to_avoid_shells.md

 def count_lines(website):
     args = ['curl', website]
     args2 = ['wc', '-l']
-    p1 = subprocess.Popen(args, stdout=subprocess.PIPE, shell=False)
+    process_curl = subprocess.Popen(args, stdout=subprocess.PIPE, shell=False)
-    p2 = subprocess.Popen(args2,
+    process_wc = subprocess.Popen(args2,
-                          stdin=p1.stdout, stdout=subprocess.PIPE,
+                          stdin=process_curl.stdout, stdout=subprocess.PIPE,
                           shell=False)
-    p1.stdout.close()  # Allow p1 to receive a SIGPIPE if p2 exits.
+    process_curl.stdout.close()  # Allow p1 to receive a SIGPIPE if p2 exits.
-    return p2.communicate()[0]
+    return process_wc.communicate()[0]

 >>> count_lines('www.google.com')
 '7\n'
 ```

-Now rather than calling a single shell process that runs each of our
+Rather than calling a single shell process that runs each of our
-programs, we run them separately ourselves.
-For the curl process, we
+programs, we run them separately ourselves and connect stdout from curl
-specify `stdout=subprocess.PIPE`, which tells subprocess to send that
+to stdin for wc.
+We specify `stdout=subprocess.PIPE`, which tells
-output to the respective file handler.
+subprocess to send that output to the respective file handler.

 Treat pipes like file descriptors (you can actually use FDs if you
 want) - they may block on reading and writing if nothing is connected